upperstream/ansible-roles/virtualisation/README.md

 This also installs a utility shell script `kvmctl.sh` on the target host, which temporarily enables or disables KVM feature.

-This task supports installing KVM and libvirt on Debian descendants, Red Hat descendants, and Arch Linux descendants.
+This task supports installing KVM and libvirt on:

+* Arch Linux and Artix Linux,
+* Debian and its descendants, or
+* Red Hat descendants.

 ## Vagrant